15 Different Types of Hawks in Mississippi

 The White-Tailed Hawk (Geranoaetus albicaudatus) is a large, powerful hawk found throughout the United States.
 They can be seen soaring above open fields and wooded areas in Mississippi.

-These majestic types of Hawks in Mississippi have a wingspan of up to 56 inches and weigh up to 4 pounds.
+These majestic Hawks in Mississippi can reach a wingspan of up to 56 inches and weigh up to 4 pounds.
 They are easily identifiable by their white tail feathers and chestnut-colored underparts.

-White-Tailed Hawks usually hunt by swooping down from high altitudes in search of small rodents.
-They will also eat insects, reptiles, amphibians, and other birds.
-These types of Hawks in Mississippi have an incredibly wide range of habitat preferences, often found nesting in tall trees or foraging for food in open meadows and wetlands.
+White-tailed hawks usually hunt by swooping down from high altitudes in search of small rodents.
+They also eat insects, reptiles, amphibians, and other birds.
+These types of Hawks in Mississippi have an incredibly wide range of habitat preferences.
+They are often found nesting in tall trees or foraging for food in open meadows and wetlands.

 White-Tailed Hawks are also very vocal, often using a series of low hoots to communicate with one another.
 These types of Hawks in Mississippi are highly territorial and fiercely defend their nests during the breeding season.
 They will aggressively dive and attack intruders, often chasing them off their territory.
 These stunning birds are a true symbol of the Southern countryside and can often be seen gracefully gliding above the Mississippi landscape.